mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 # What is a Neural Network?

 I think a good way to think of a neural network is as a multi-layered decision system.
-Information is fed into the network, linearly transformed and then non-linearly transformed, then fed into the second layer, linearly transformed and then non-linearly transformed again, and so on until a decision is made after the final transformation.
+Information is fed into the network, linearly transformed and then non-linearly transformed, then linearly transformed and non-linearly transformed again, and so on until a decision is made after the final transformation.
 The key to the network, then, is figuring out effective transformations of the data to get good decisions.

 Decades of research have produced some pretty amazing insights into how we might want to transform the data.
 Though neural networks have been around for a while, they went out of fashion for a couple of decades.
 A key insight that helped bring them back into the fold was a clever way to efficiently determine effective linear transformations, given specified non-linear ones.